CenterEdge/Yardarm/README.md

   - Will allow the SDK consumer to extend the behaviors on the client side
   - Pluggable configuration for things like TLS and base urls
   - Add `HttpMessageHandler` instances to the `HttpClient` stack

+## Using Yardarm

+In order to generate an SDK from an OpenAPI specification, you can do any of the following:

+### Command Line Tool

+### Docker Image

+## Project Goals

+- More generation options
+  - In-code via library
+  - .NET Core Global Tool
+  - Support C# 9 Source Generators?

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Authors

+* **Brant Burnett** - *Initial work* - [PurpleBooth](https://github.com/brantburnett)

+See also the list of [contributors](https://github.com/CenterEdge/Yardarm/graphs/contributors) who participated in this project.

+## License

+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details